 Dr. Hobgood combines his down-to-earth, personable demeanor with an artistic eye and technical expertise honed through thousands of surgeries, including more than 1,000 facelifts.
 He's recognized nationally for his leadership and has been honored by the American Academy of Facial Plastic and Reconstructive Surgery for his ongoing commitment to quality.

 Revision nasal surgery may be performed due to dissatisfaction with the appearance of the nose or dissatisfaction with the function of the nose.
-Common issues that can develop or increase as the result of previous nasal surgery and necessitate revision surgery include improper diagnosis, unexpected healing, poor technique or even later injury to the nose.
+Common issues that can develop or increase as the result of previous nasal surgery and necessitate revision surgery include improper diagnosis, unexpected healing, poor technique, or a subsequent injury to the nose.
 Common patient concerns include:

 Pinched tip: If the tip of the nose seems pinched, it is usually because too much tip cartilage was removed or it did not heal well.
 Cartilage is typically added back to the nasal tip in a revision procedure.